Generic Name: fenofibrate (FEN-oh-FYE-brate)

 Brand Name: Examples include Antara and Lipofen

-Fenofibrate capsules is used for:
+Fenofibrate capsules are used for:

 Lowering high cholesterol and triglyceride levels in the blood.
 It also increases high-density lipoprotein (HDL) ("good") cholesterol levels.
 It is used along with an appropriate diet.

-Fenofibrate capsules is a lipid-lowering agent.
+Fenofibrate capsules are a lipid-lowering agent.
 It works by increasing a certain substance that helps to remove triglycerides from the blood.
 This also helps the body to decrease the amount of other bad cholesterol in the blood.

 Do NOT use fenofibrate capsules if:

 - you are allergic to any ingredient in fenofibrate capsules or to fenofibric acid